manwar/python-guide/introduction-to-python.md

     print(power(2, 3))  # prints 8

-However if we call like below then you would error.
+However if we call like below then you would see error.

     print(power(2, 3, True))  # TypeError: power() takes from 1 to 2 positional arguments but 3 were given